 There are several federal funds that IDOT can use to grow and maintain its transportation system.
 Some funds, such as the Major Bridge Fund, can be used only for bridges, while other funds are unrestricted.
 Certain funds, such as STBG-Urban (formerly referred to as STU), can be used only in the MPA.
-Other funds, such as STBG-Rural (formerly referred to as STR), must be used outside the urbanized area, but can also be used within the MPA.
+Other funds, such as STBG-Rural (formerly referred to as STR), must be used outside the urbanized area, but can also be used within the MPA that is currently not urban but is expected to urbanize in the next 20.

 Counties also receive dedicated federal funds.
 Peoria, Tazewell, and Woodford counties receive an annual allotment of federal bridge funds known as the Highway Bridge Program (HBP).
 Each county's allotment is based on the total need for deficient local bridges in the county as compared to statewide.
-These funds are limited to use on existing local structures within the county which meet eligibility criteria.
-These criteria are solely on bridges' deficient need and are only authorized by counties in coordination with IDOT.
-Funds are distributed regardless of whether or not bridges are within the MPA.
+These funds are limited to use on existing local structures within the county that meet eligibility criteria.
+These criteria are solely on bridges' deficient needs and are only authorized by counties in coordination with IDOT.
+Funds are distributed regardless of whether bridges are within the MPA.

-Additionally, counties are allotted a portion of federal STBG-Rural funds which may only be used to address needs on county highways or other rural federal-aid eligible routes outside the urbanized area.
+Additionally, counties are allotted a portion of federal STBG-Rural funds which may only be used to address needs on county highways or other rural federal-aid-eligible routes outside the urbanized area.
 These are only eligible when authorized in coordination with IDOT.
-Counties may compete for other statewide transportation funds such as Highway Safety Improvement Program (HSIP).
+Counties may compete for other statewide transportation funds such as the Highway Safety Improvement Program (HSIP).
 They are also eligible to apply for STBG-Urban funds that are programmed by the MPO and must be used within the MPA.
 The required match for these grant programs comes from the county's share of MFT and tax levies.